useflagger/flagger-php/README.md

 ## What is Flagger?

-[Flagger](https://useflagger.com/) allows you to control which features and settings are enabled in your application giving you better flexibility to deploy code and release features.
+[Flagger](https://useflagger.com/) allows you to control how feature flags are configured in your application giving you better flexibility to deploy code and release when you are ready.

 Flagger Software was started in 2023 as an alternative to highly complex feature flag tools.
 Learn more [about us](https://useflagger.com/).